History of the Australian Football League: 1990s

 Some of the rule changes of the decade included the introduction of a third field umpire and the blood rule in 1994, plus the introduction of a third (1994) and fourth (1998) interchange player.
 The International Rules Series against the Gaelic Athletic Association was revived again in 1998, and it has become a semi-permanent fixture since.
 The finals series was expanded from five teams to six in 1991, and then to eight teams in 1994.
 The McIntyre final eight system was used by the AFL from 1994 until 1999.

 Through the 1990s, there was a significant trend of Melbourne-based teams abandoning the use of their small (20,000–30,000 capacity) suburban venues for home matches in favour of the larger MCG and Waverley Park.
 The 1990s saw the last matches played at Windy Hill (Essendon), Moorabbin Oval (St Kilda), Western Oval (Footscray) and Victoria Park (Collingwood), and saw Princes Park abandoned by its long-term co-tenant Hawthorn.
 The transition to the use of only two venues in Melbourne was ultimately completed in 2005, when Carlton abandoned the use of Princes Park.

 There was no dominant club in the latter part of the 1990s, although North Melbourne was the most successful, winning two premierships (1996 and 1999) from three grand finals.
 Adelaide won two grand finals (1997 and 1998), and Carlton won one grand final (1995) from two appearances.

 In 1999, the league sold Waverley Park stadium and used the funds in a joint venture to begin construction of a brand-new stadium situated at Melbourne's Docklands.

-Representative state football came to an end, with the last State of Origin match held in 1999.
+Representative state football went on hiatus, with the last State of Origin match being held in 1999: the concept would be revived in 2026.